Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: Introduction

 \subsection{Contributions}

+Existing quantized training and inference solutions leave room for improvements in several areas.
+QAT, LQ-Nets, ReLeQ, UNIQ, HEMP and VNQ are capable of producing networks such that inference can be performed under quantization with small accuracy degradation (relative to baselines, which are not comparable and where it is unclear how well they are optimized), but require computationally expensive float32 training and the algorithms themselves incur a certain overhead as well.
+QSGD training only quantizes gradients and focuses on reducing communication overhead in multi-node environments.
+Binary, ternary or similarly quantized training has been shown to commonly come at the cost of reduced accuracy, reduced convergence speed or only quantizing weights and not activations and its most capable representative QTTNet still does not achieve iso-accuracy.

-We found the SOTA in quantized training and inference solutions leaves room for improvements in several areas.
-QAT, LQ-Nets and VNQ are capable of producing networks s.t. inference can be executed under quantization with minimal DNN degradation, but require computationally expensive float32 training.
-MuPPET requires at least $N$ epochs for $N$ quantization levels because precision switches are only triggered at the end of an epoch and going through all precision levels is required by the algorithm.
-Word length is global across the network such that potential advantages coming from different layers of the network storing different amounts of information are negated.
-The precision switching criterion is only based on the diversity of the gradients of the last $k$ epochs, no metric is used to measure the actual amount of information lost by applying a certain quantization level to a weights tensor.
+MuPPET requires at least $N$ epochs for $N$ quantization levels (pre-defined bit-widths applied globally to all layers) because precision switches are only triggered at the end of an epoch and the algorithm needs to go through all precision levels.
+Potential advantages from having different precision levels at different layers of the network are not exploited.
+The precision switching criterion is only based on the diversity of the gradients of the last $k$ epochs, no metric is used to measure the amount of information lost by applying a certain quantization to the weights.
 Precision levels can only increase during training and never decrease.
-Furthermore, the network produced by MuPPET can only be used for float32 inference.
-We advance the SOTA by providing an easy-to-use solution for quantized training of DNNs by using an information-theoretical intra-epoch precision switching mechanism capable of dynamically increasing and decreasing the precision of the network on a per-layer basis, resulting in a network for inference that benefits in terms of runtime and model size from being quantized to the lowest precision possible for each layer.
-Besides its intrinsic methodological advantages, we demonstrate MARViN is competitive in accuracy degradation and superior in runtime, training AlexNet and ResNet20 on the CIFAR10/100~datasets.
+Furthermore, MuPPET outputs a float32 network s.t. inference hast to be done in expensive full precision.